 There are three ways to treat acromegaly:

-Surgery is often the first treatment for people with large tumors affecting vital areas, especially if they are pressing on nerves that impair your vision.
+Surgery is often the first treatment for people with large tumors affecting important areas, especially if they’re pressing on nerves that harm your vision.
 The surgeon will remove the tumor from the base of the brain.
 To get to it, they'll make a small cut in your nose or the inside of your upper lip.
 In some cases, your doctor may have you take medicine before the surgery to shrink the tumor.

 After the surgery, your doctor will measure your hormones and will do imaging of the area where the tumor was removed.
 Your symptoms may start to get better after only a few days.
-Your doctor may recommend taking one of these medicines after surgery to help control or cure the disease and bring growth hormone levels back to normal:
+Your doctor may recommend taking one of these medicines after surgery to help control or cure the disease and bring hormone levels back to normal: